Browse our full suite of resources on early childhood development.

 Having a baby who is difficult to comfort can increase parents’ stress and can contribute to the “baby blues” and/or “postpartum depression.”
 As many as 50%–80% of new mothers experience the baby blues in the first 10 days after childbirth.
 Symptoms may include tearfulness, fatigue, difficulty sleeping, and feelings of loss.
 The baby blues usually get better after about 10 days.

 Approximately 8%–15% of new moms experience postpartum depression in the first year of motherhood, which is different from the blues.
 With depression, symptoms last more than 2 weeks and include feeling down and hopeless, increased crying, feeling little pleasure or interest in activities one used to enjoy, and loss of energy.
-If you are experiencing these feelings, it is very important—for you and your baby—that you seek help from a trusted health professional.
+If you are experiencing these feelings, it is very important—for you and the baby—that you seek help from a trusted health professional.

 How to Comfort a Fussy Baby